Xolani-M/git-internals/README.md

-# git-vcs-clone
+# git-internals

-git-vcs-clone is a lightweight Git-like version control system implemented in Java.
+git-internals is a lightweight Git-like version control system implemented in Java.
 It allows you to interact with repositories, read Git objects, and perform basic operations similar to Git commands.

 ## Features
 - Initialize a new Git repository.